tuanhienvu/WebAppManager/README.md

 Swagger UI is available at `/api-docs`.
 It renders from a static OpenAPI spec defined in `src/pages/api-docs.tsx` and covers Software, Versions, Tokens, Settings, and Audit Log endpoints.

 ## Deployment
 The app is optimized for both Vercel and self-managed servers.
+For a detailed walkthrough, see [`DEPLOYMENT.md`](./DEPLOYMENT.md).

 ### Private Hosting (Node.js)
 1. **Provision server requirements**